jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	I swear it.

 JAMIE:  	Don't say that,
 		Harold's in the room.

-HAROLD: 	dear,
+HAROLD: 	Run along now , dear .

 JAMIE:  	You could come too.